 4. Radio Fórmula (Mexico)

-Radio Fórmula was the brainchild of the visionary Rogério Azcárraga Vidaurreta—member of a wealthy multimedia dynasty.
+Radio Fórmula was the brainchild of the visionary Rogério Azcárraga Vidaurreta—a member of a wealthy multimedia dynasty.

-It started off as mainly as music network with programs like “Vibraciones del Rock.”
+It started off mainly as a music network with programs like “Vibraciones del Rock.”
 But in 1987, that changed a bit when Radio Fórmula adopted more of a talk-oriented format.
-So now, they have shows like the following three!
+So now, they have shows like the following three:

 This is your ticket to entertainment and culture.
-If you wanna know Spanish as well as the latest in shows, theater, movies, showbiz, fundraisers, socials and the most happening places and faces, you’ll wanna lend your ears to René Franco.
+If you want to know Spanish as well as the latest in shows, theater, movies, showbiz, fundraisers, socials and the most happening places and faces, you’ll want to lend your ears to René Franco.

 If a show is titled “El Panda,” you probably can surmise that there will be a lot of antics, witty remarks, one-liners, wall-to-wall jokes and laugh tracks coming your way.
-And you would be right!
 “El Panda Show” is hosted by the zany, (but actually very deep), Antonio Zambrano.
-Call in during the show and you’ll definitely have a funny, good time!
-The show has developed quite a following and even has its own app.
+Call in during the show and you’ll definitely have a good time!
+The show has developed quite a following and even has its own app (iOS, Android).

 5. Radio Deportes (USA)

 Quick question: What do the Lakers, Clippers, Angels and Galaxy have in common?